All hunters should properly dispose of their harvested carcasses, particularly animals taken in the CWD Risk Area.

 The information gathered from hunter submissions helps determine the geographic distribution of CWD in Alberta, and contributes to ongoing research and improved understanding of the disease.

-For more detailed information about CWD and what you can do to help with CWD surveillance, visit the Environment and Parks (AEP) website at:
+For more detailed information about CWD in Alberta and what you can do to help with CWD surveillance, visit the Government of Alberta website at: